 This simple little activity using just crayons is familiar.
 Most children will have used crayons before, and they can draw whatever they want.
 If a child doesn’t do it, don’t push, your relationship is new and going slowly is key.
 Make sure to print off a few extras because the one “trick” I do use to encourage the children is to do the activity myself.
 Since I use this as a free choice activity, I may end up doing a few of these for myself.

 Don’t forget to add the child’s name and age before popping it into their cubby to take home.
-Having something to take home creates a physical connection to school for kids, and hopefully, it will be put on a fridge where the family can talk about it as everyone adjusts to the new school year.
+Having something to take home creates a physical connection to school for kids.
+Hopefully, it will be displayed where the family can talk about it as everyone adjusts to the new school year.

 ** A reader requested a last day of school version – see it and print it out here!

 For more great preschool ideas do not miss our preschool lesson plans.
 We have a long list of great preschool themes to choose from.
 If you like this activity, you’ll love what you’ll find in these units.

 Love first day of school drawing and poem hope to recreate it myself.